ophirbushi/roxanne/README.md

 ## Usage

-This are the main objects used in the library:
+These are the main objects used in the library:

 * State
 * Actions